Richard Fiedler (SS-Brigadeführer): Peacetime SA and political career

-In 1929 Fiedler was commissioned an SA-Sturmführer and led Sturm 1 of SA-Standarte 4 in Berlin.
+In 1929, Fiedler was commissioned an SA-Sturmführer and led Sturm 1 of SA-Standarte 4 in Berlin.
 After further promotions, he led its Sturmbann (battalion) I and, from September 1931 with the rank of SA-Standartenfuhrer, he was made commander of SA-Standarte 6, also in Berlin.
-Following the Nazi seizure of power, he was given command of SA-Untergruppe (Subgroup) "Berlin-Ost" (Eastern Berlin) in March 1933, reporting to the Berlin SA leader, SA-Gruppenführer Karl Ernst.
-Promoted to SA-Oberführer on 24 April 1933, Fiedler became commander of SA-Brigade 32, "Berlin-Mitte" (Central Berlin), in September 1933.
-On the 20th of that month, Fiedler and Ernst were among eight or nine participants in the extrajudicial murder of Albrecht Höhler, a member of the Communist Party of Germany who had been sentenced to six years in prison in 1930 for the manslaughter of SA-Sturmfuhrer Horst Wessel.
+Following the Nazi seizure of power, he was given command of SA-Untergruppe (subgroup) Berlin-Ost (eastern Berlin) in March 1933, reporting to the Berlin SA leader, SA-Gruppenführer Karl Ernst.
+Promoted to SA-Oberführer on 24 April 1933, Fiedler became commander of SA-Brigade 32, Berlin-Mitte (central Berlin), in September 1933.
+On the 20th of that month, Fiedler and Ernst were among eight or nine participants in the extrajudicial murder of Albrecht Höhler, a member of the Communist Party who had been sentenced to six years in prison in 1930 for the manslaughter of SA-Sturmfuhrer Horst Wessel.
 Höhler was taken from the prison and shot in a forest near Frankfurt am Oder.

 The following year, during the Night of the Long Knives on 30 June, Fiedler avoided the fate of SA-Stabschef Ernst Röhm, Ernst and many other high-ranking SA leaders whose murders were ordered by Adolf Hitler.
-In February 1935, Fiedler was moved to Duisburg, where he served on the staff of SA-Gruppe "Niederrhein" and also became active in politics, becoming a City Councillor.
-After being transferred again, in August 1936 he took over the leadership of SA-Brigade 38 of SA-Gruppe "Mitte" in Halle, remaining in command there through August 1939.
-He also obtained a seat as a City Councillor in Halle from 1936 to 1939.
+In February 1935, Fiedler was moved to Duisburg, where he served on the staff of SA-Gruppe Niederrhein and also became active in politics, becoming a city councillor.
+After being transferred again, in August 1936 he took over the leadership of SA-Brigade 38 of SA-Gruppe Mitte in Halle, remaining in command there through August 1939.
+He also obtained a seat as a city councillor in Halle from 1936 to 1939.
 From November 1933 until the fall of the Nazi regime, Fiedler also served as a deputy in the Reichstag from three different electoral constituencies: first #3 (Potsdam II) to March 1936, then #23 (Düsseldorf West) to April 1938 and, finally, #11 (Merseburg) to May 1945.